 a.
 Coverage b.
 Story Assignment c.
 Recruitment of Contributors d.
 Submissions

-Muslim Link endeavors to represent the diversity of the Muslim community within each of its issues.
-Stories about Muslims of various ethno-cultural & socio-economic backgrounds, practice, etc., will be included in the paper.
+Muslim Link endeavors to represent the diversity of Muslim communities.
+Stories about Muslims of various ethno-cultural & socio-economic backgrounds, practice, etc., will be included on the website.
 Photographs representing the community’s diversity will also be included.

 The following will be considered when assigning news & feature stories: